palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 ### Sample Rate
 **~(COMMAND)**
 This works similar to the Channel Settings commands, however, there is no latching character.
-Changing the sample rate requires sending a `v` or soft-reset to ensure all systems are correct.
 Power cycling the OpenBCI board will cause the sample rate to reset back to default of 250Hz.

-**IMPORTANT!** The Cyton cannot and will not stream data over 250SPS.
-Plug in the wifi shield to get speeds over 250SPS streaming.
+**IMPORTANT!** The Cyton with USB Dongle cannot and will not stream data over 250SPS.
+Plug in the [WiFi Shield](https://shop.openbci.com/collections/frontpage/products/wifi-shield?variant=44534009550) to get speeds over 250SPS streaming.
 You may still write to an SD card though, the firmware will not send EEG data over the Bluetooth radios.

 **COMMAND**